Universal Early-Time Growth in Quantum Circuit Complexity: A Perturbative Approximation in Physical Time

 This is the main result of this paper: the complexity of {\it any} quantum circuit realizing the target unitary (\ref{UtargetPert}) with the geodesic length depth functional (\ref{eq:CircuitDepth}) is of the universal form (\ref{C22}) at leading and next-to-leading order in time.

 As noted earlier, the leading-order behavior of the complexity (\ref{C22}) for any unitary is linear in time and is independent of the group structure of the fundamental gates $\{\hat{\mathcal O}_I\}$, insofar as a different set of fundamental gates will lead to a different decomposition $\omega^I$ of the Hamiltonian.
 Because the vectors $\omega^I, \Omega_2^I$ are real vectors, the sign of the subleading-order term in (\ref{C22}) is fixed and thus the complexity is \emph{bounded by linear growth} at early times, so that any corrections to the leading-order behavior reduce the growth rate of complexity.
-This is again true for any set of fundamental gates or target unitary operator.
+This is again true for any set of fundamental gates or target unitary operator. { We note that while \cite{Balasubramanian:2019wgd} found linear growth in time for the special cases of $\mathfrak{su}(2)$ and $\mathfrak{su}(N)$, our result finds that linear growth is a generic feature of the complexity of the time-evolution operator at early times for any system of gates and any cost metric.
+Moreover, the sign of the subleading term in \ref{C22} implies that this linear growth bounds the early-time complexity from above.
+The generic behavior of the complexity at early times from (\ref{C22}) is shown in Figure \ref{fig:ComplexityGraph}.}

 The subleading term in (\ref{C22}) depends on the algebra of the gates through the structure constants $f_{IJ}^K$ in $\Omega_2^I$, and we can see the conceptual origin of this term as arising from the algebra of the gates generating new terms through $[\hat {\mathcal O}_I, \hat {\mathcal O}_J] = i f_{IJ}^K \hat {\mathcal O_K}$.
 As a simple example, consider a simple circuit consisting of two straight-line segments \be V^I(s) = \ee where $V_1^I, V_2^I$ are $s$-independent vector components.
 The corresponding unitary constructed from this circuit would be